brycewray/hugo-site/content/posts/2022/04/let-all-your-devices-see-your-site.md

 astro dev --host 192.168.254.10
 ```

 By default, it'll use port 3000, but you can change that by [adding the `--port` flag](https://docs.astro.build/en/reference/cli-reference/#astro-dev).
-You also can [set these parameters](https://docs.astro.build/en/reference/configuration-reference/#dev-options) in the project's `astro.config.mjs` file.

 In Astro **0.26.x and above**, [use the top-level `server` object](https://docs.astro.build/en/reference/configuration-reference/#server-options) in the `astro.config.mjs` file to make these changes.
 Here is how you'd make the ones noted above (using port 5000 as an alternate):